rileyedward/rbranch/README.md

 # rbranch

+CLI tool built to simplify Git branches.

+## Overview

+### What is rbranch?

 rbranch is a CLI tool built with Go and Bubble Tea designed to simplify your Git workflow.
 If you’re tired of typing long and cumbersome branch names, rbranch can help.
 With just a few commands and flags, you can effortlessly perform common Git branch operations and streamline your development process.

+### Why Use rbranch?

+Typing long branch names, searching through inactive branches, and managing Git operations can be tedious. rbranch is designed for developers who want a faster, cleaner way to interact with Git branches—no need to memorize lengthy commands or switch between GUIs and terminals.

+### Key Features

+- **Checkout branches**: Easily switch to another branch without typing its full name.
+- **Delete branches**: Safely cleanup unused local branches.
+- **Copy branch names**: Save time ny instantly copying an entire branch name to your clipboard.

 ## Getting Started